Elrow: Alex and Amy cases

 On 16 July 2017, Alex Masterson, a 19-year-old Briton, died at Bellvitge Hospital due to cardiac arrest after several days of partying in Salou and finally went to elrow de Viladecans on Sunday, where he took MDMA.
 His friends criticized "that the water was very expensive, 4€ for a 100 ml bottle.
 You had to wait about 15 minutes to drink, from the amount of people there were".
 Elrow's management replied that "during a surveillance round we found the boy very agitated.
 He was notified to an ambulance, where he was stabilized and transferred to the hospital (...)
 He died four or five hours later at the Bellvitge Hospital due to cardiac arrest.
 The party had ended hours ago (...) even the Mossos d'Esquadra congratulated us on the excellent organization".

 Despite this, the municipal authority confirmed that elrow scrupulously complies with all regulations and security requirements and that "it is not a particularly conflictive place".

-On 21 August of that same year, the young British Amy Vigus passed away in Colchester Hospital (England), a day after attending the Elrow Town festival in London.
+On 21 August of that same year, the young British Amy Vigus died in Colchester Hospital (England), a day after attending the Elrow Town festival in London.
 Apparently she took fake MDMA.